FlyWheel Consultancy

 NemoClaw is the strongest starting point available today.
 You get an open platform with enterprise security, local deployment, and access to the full OpenClaw skill ecosystem (with proper auditing).

 Action: Start with an operations audit to identify which agent swarms deliver the clearest ROI.
 Deploy NemoClaw as the runtime, customized to your tech stack.
+You don't need a dev team to get started.

 The 900 Malicious Skills Problem